NLnetLabs/unbound/doc/unbound.conf.rst

     Default action for interfaces is
     :ref:`refuse<unbound.conf.access-control.action.refuse>`.
-    By default only localhost (the IP netblock, not the loopback interface) is allowed through the default
+    By default only localhost (the 127.0.0.0/8 IP netblock, not the loopback interface) is implicitly allowed through the default :ref:`access-control:<unbound.conf.access-control>` behavior.
-    :ref:`access-control:<unbound.conf.access-control>` behavior.
+    This also means that any attempt to use the **interface-\*:** options for the loopback interface will not work as they will be overridden by the implicit default "access-control: 127.0.0.0/8 allow" option.

     .. note::
         The interface needs to be already specified with